 Review your following paycheck to confirm that the payroll deduction has occurred and is correct.

 Contributions to a tax sheltered annuity can be stopped at any time by submitting your change online through ACC Retirement Manager.
-This will be effective based upon the current cut-off dates.
+This will be effective the first of the following month.
 There may be tax consequences and penalties for early withdrawals.
 All elections and changes must be entered in Retirement Manager by the end of the month prior to when they are to be deducted from pay.

 Contact the Office of Human Resources, Benefits Department for further information.